 SimVimCockpit interface architecture doesn't require some special electronic skills from you (besides basic soldering skills).
 You don't need some specialized electronic components, SimVimCockpit has "modular" structure based on cheap, easily accesible, ready-to-use breakout boards and modules listed in the "Components" page.

 So, in most cases, all you need is to buy these cheap components (and all needed common switches and buttons) and connect them as described on our website.
 Some components, LED drivers or stepper drivers may need basic soldering skills (like this breakout board)

 Unlike our previous interfaces, SimVimCockpit has a "address bus*" architecture that allows you to extend the number of inputs and outputs for hundreds of toggle switches, buttons, encoders, dozens of numeric displays and gauges, and guarantees that you can make a full set of input controls for any complex cockpit.

 * The term "bus" is related to a set of unified wires which can be used by multiple components in the system to receive or send data.

 To make the controller work with SimVimCockpit you need to upload SimVim firmware to it directly from the plugin menu.
 The firmware is an essential part of SimVim interface, and provides all input/output functionality together with SimVim plugin.

 8 contacts of the controller board are allocated as fixed outputs for address bus (pins # 22 ...
-25) and 4 output signals to control output devices - 7-segment displays, Serial LED drivers and LCD displays (pins # 26 ...
+25) and 4 output signals to control output devices - 7-segment displays, Serial LED drivers, PWM driver, LCD displays (pins # 26 ...
 29):